Approximation of martingale couplings on the line in the weak adapted topology: Auxiliary results on the convex order in dimension one

 hence we even have uniform convergence on $\R$ of potential functions.

-In dimension one, for all $m_1\in\R$, the set of all finite positive measures with mean $m_1$ is a lattice \cite[Proposition 1.6]{KeRo}, and even a complete lattice \cite{KeRob}.
+For all $m_1\in\R$, the set of all finite positive measures on the real line with mean $m_1$ is a lattice \cite[Proposition 1.6]{KeRo}, and even a complete lattice \cite{KeRob} for the convex order.
 Then all $\mu,\nu\in\mathcal M_1(\R)$ with mean $m_1$ have a supremum, denoted $\mu\vee_c\nu$, and an infimum, denoted $\mu\wedge_c\nu$, with respect to the convex order.
 In that context it is convenient to work with potential functions since they provide simple characterisations of those bounds:

 where $\operatorname{co}$ is the convex hull. \begin{lemma} Let $(\mu^k)_{k\in\N}$, $(\nu^k)_{k\in\N}$ be two sequences of $\mathcal M_1(\R)$ converging respectively to $\mu$ and $\nu$ in $\mathcal W_1$.
 Suppose that there exists $(m_0,m_1)\in\R_+^*\times\R$ such that $\mu^k(\R)=\nu^k(\R)=m_0$ and $\int_\R x\, \mu^k(dx)=\int_\R y\, \nu^k(dy)=m_1$ for all $k \in \N$.
 Then